Godshill, All Saints Church

 Attraction Type: Historic Church

-Location: Paid parking off Shanklin Road, about 5 minutes walk, and limited on-street parking on nearby streets.
+Location: Paid parking off Shanklin Road, about five minute's walk, and limited on-street parking on nearby streets.
 The church was open when we visited.

 Photo Credit: David Ross and Britain Express